BayajidAlam/matt-mons-client/README.md

 - Using multiple read replicas for our databases.
 - Multiple instances and replicas for our distributed cache.
 - Exactly once delivery and message ordering is challenging in a distributed system, we can use a dedicated [message broker](https://karanpratapsingh.com/courses/system-design/message-brokers) such as [Apache Kafka](https://kafka.apache.org) or [NATS](https://nats.io) to make our notification system more robust.

+## Getting Started

+To get started with the VehiTrack frontend, follow these steps:

+1. Clone the repository: `git clone [frontend_repository_url]`
+2. Install dependencies: `yarn install`
+3. Configure environment variables.
+(Contact with developer team)
+4. Start the development server: `yarn dev`

+For more detailed instructions and configuration options, refer to the [Documentation Link](https://docs.google.com/document/d/1p9UTRG0EbPuOUZziWcvhrJbCLFHpTxKn5TNf2t-Sji0/edit?usp=sharing).

+## Folder Structure

+The frontend codebase follows a modular and organized folder structure:

+- `/src`
+  - `/app`: main app router pages.
+  - `/components`: Reusable React components.
+  - `/assets`: External resource of assets like images.
+  - `/redux`: Redux store setup and actions.
+  - `/api`: API requests and integration with the backend.

+## Usage

+To interact with the VehiTrack frontend, follow these steps:

+1. **Installation:**

+   - Clone the frontend repository: `git clone [frontend_repository_url]`
+   - Install dependencies: `yarn install`

+2. **Configuration:**

+   - If necessary, configure environment variables.
+Check the [Documentation Link](#) for any specific configuration requirements.

+3. **Development Server:**

+   - Start the development server: `yarn dev`
+   - Open your browser and navigate to `http://localhost:3000` to access the VehiTrack application in development mode.

+4. **User Authentication:**

+   - Use the predefined user accounts for testing:
+     - **Super Admin:**
+       - User ID: SA00001
+       - Password: 123456
+     - **Admin:**
+       - User ID: A00001
+       - Password: 123456
+     - **Driver:**
+       - User ID: D00001
+       - Password: 123456
+     - **Helper:**
+       - User ID: H00001
+       - Password: 123456

+5. **Explore Features:**

+   - Navigate through the dashboard to access different features:
+     - Manage Vehicles, Drivers, and Helpers.
+     - Plan Trips and record expenses.
+     - Use the real-time collaborative chat system.
+     - View reports and analytics for insights.

+6. **Animation with Framer Motion:**

+   - Experience smooth and interactive animations integrated with Framer Motion.

+7. **Real-time Communication with Socket.io:**

+   - Test the real-time collaborative chat system that fosters seamless communication among team members.

+8. **Email Integration with EmailJS:**
+   - Explore functionalities that involve email communication directly from the client-side using EmailJS.